Koudela/eArc-router/README.md

 Extend your event tree root by a folder named `earc`, `earc/livecycle` and `earc/livecycle/router`.
-If you place in the last folder a class implementing the `eArc\EventTree\Interfaces\ListenerInterface` and the `SeArc\EventTree\Interfaces\ortableListenerInterface` you can intercept the `eArc\Router\LiveCycle\RouterLiveCycleEvent`.
+If you place in the last folder a class implementing the `eArc\EventTree\Interfaces\ListenerInterface` you can intercept the `eArc\Router\LiveCycle\RouterLiveCycleEvent`.

-Lets handle the above using the force of the event tree.
+Lets do the above example again using the force of the event tree.

 We need to put three classes into the `earc/livecycle/router` folder: